Celebrity Cruises - Final Grade: "C+"

 In 2004, Celebrity, through its parent company RCCL, made a public commitment to install advanced sewage treatment systems on its entire fleet of cruise ships by 2008, and of its 11 ships, all 11 have installed advanced sewage treatment systems, resulting in an A for the company’s 100 percent sewage treatment score.
 In determining the air pollution reduction grade for each cruise line, only ships that dock at a port that currently has shoreside power (thereby avoiding burning dirty fuel in port) were considered.
-In total, 0 percent of Celebrity’s ships that dock at a port with shoreside power are plug-in capable, giving the company an F in this category.
-While Celebrity operated two ships with advanced sewage treatment systems in Alaska in 2010, it chose to discharge sewage from those ships outside of Alaskan waters, thereby avoiding Alaska’s strong water quality standards, giving Celebrity an ‘N/A’ for water quality compliance in Alaska.
+None of Celebrity’s ships that dock at a port with shoreside power are plug-in capable, however, four of Celebrity’s ships burn fuel worldwide with a sulfur content that is lower than what is required internationally or in Emission Control Areas giving the company an D in this category.
+While Celebrity operated three ships in Alaska from 2010 to 2012, it chose to discharge sewage from those ships outside of Alaskan waters, thereby avoiding Alaska’s strong water quality standards, giving Celebrity an ‘N/A’ for water quality compliance in Alaska.

 Celebrity Cruises - Cruise Ship Fleet